com-lihaoyi/Ammonite/readme.md

 2. Provide semantic code completion, given a string and a caret position
 3. Dynamically add Jars and repositories.

+Coupled mutable state is localized to single classes and appropriate mutexes have been placed to guarantee consistency.
+Static state leakage has also been eliminated.

 All other features provided by ammonite can be expressed as a combination of these three and mechanisms to read input and pretty print output